oisinBates/WordFrequencyCounter/README.md

-This project was completed for the University of Limerick module *CS5052 - Programming B* In the event that it is of interest to any reader, the project's specifications are outlined below.
+This project was completed for the University of Limerick module *CS5052 - Programming B*.
+In the event that it is of interest to any reader, the project's specifications are outlined below.

 **CS5112 and CS5052 Programming Assignment**